Notes and Posts

 Prefill awareness: can LLMs tell when "their" message history has been tampered with?

-We test whether LLMs can detect when their conversation history has been tampered with, finding this ability is inconsistent across models, shallow, and rarely surfaces spontaneously.
-However, recent Claude models show rather strong prefill detection capabilities when prompted, suggesting prefill awareness is an emerging confound that should be actively monitored in off-policy alignment evaluations.
+We test whether LLMs can detect when their conversation history has been tampered with.
+The ability is inconsistent across models, shallow, and rarely surfaces on its own.
+But recent Claude models detect prefills fairly well when prompted, so prefill awareness is an emerging confound for off-policy alignment evals.

 Read on LessWrong → -